-- (a) To facilitate the transport of coal from Wongawilli Mine to Port Kembla by rail transport. - (b) To minimise rail noise, vibration and other impacts on dwellings near the rail spur line.
+- a) To facilitate the transport of coal from Wongawilli Mine to Port Kembla by rail transport. - b) To minimise rail noise, vibration and other impacts on dwellings near the rail spur line.

-Controls:
+Controls

-- Development Applications for subdivision and dwelling houses within the rail buffer area (Refer to Figure 22), must satisfy the requirements of SEPP Infrastructure Division 15, and are to include: - a. sound attenuation measures that achieve a maximum of 35dBA within the dwelling. - b. consideration of vibration impacts and include mitigation measures.
+- 1) Development Applications for subdivision and dwelling houses within the rail buffer area (Refer to Figure 22), must satisfy the requirements of SEPP Infrastructure Division 15, and are to include: - i) sound attenuation measures that achieve a maximum of 35dBA within the dwelling. - ii) Consideration of vibration impacts and includes mitigation measures.